Abdou-AI02/Gemini-AI-Coding-Bot/README.md

 ---

+### 🔐 Privacy Policy

+Your privacy is critically important.

+* **API Keys**: Your Gemini API key is stored only within your personal chat session with the bot (`user_data`).
+It is **never** logged, stored on any server, or seen by the developer.
+It is only used to make requests to the Gemini API on your behalf.
+* **Conversation History**: Your project's conversation history is also stored within your session to maintain context.
+This data is not collected or analyzed.
+* **Data Control**: Using `/new_project` clears your conversation history.
+Restarting the bot or clearing the chat will also clear all session data, including your API key.

+---

 ### 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.